LukeBriggsDev/LukeBriggsDev.github.io/posts/shiny-new-things/index.md

 Speed *and* battery life, graphics *and* little fan noise, to mention nothing of the fact that Apple devices have the most high-quality feel of any laptop.

-The software enthusiast inside of me also loves the idea of being one of the first on a new platform.
+The software enthusiast inside me also loves the idea of being one of the first on a new platform.
 Not all the open source apps I use have been compiled for ARM yet, I could be the one to do it!
 Heck, I have my own apps to port!